Nageswarraothammisetty/githubdemo/README.md

 # githubdemo
-This is repo to demonstrate the usage of git hub......!
+This is repo to demonstrate the usage of git hub......